 Fever, rash; monitor for syncope for 15 minutes following administration (NCIRD/ACIP, 2011).
 If seizure-like activity associated with syncope occurs, maintain patient in supine or Trendelenburg position to reestablish adequate cerebral perfusion (NCIRD/ACIP, 2011).

 Use during pregnancy is contraindicated.
 Women should avoid becoming pregnant for 3 months after vaccination (4 weeks per CDC).
-Risk to the fetus following exposure to wild-type varicella zoster virus is small and risk following exposure from the attenuated vaccine is probably even less (CDC/ACIP [Harpaz, 2008]).
-Based on information collected from 1995-2013 using the manufacturer’s pregnancy registry, of 820 women who received a varicella-containing vaccine, there were no infants born with abnormalities consistent with congenital varicella syndrome.
-Any exposures to the vaccine during pregnancy or within 3 months prior to pregnancy should be reported to the manufacturer (Merck & Co, 877-888-4231) or to VAERS (800-822-7967) as suspected adverse reactions.
+Risk to the fetus following exposure to wild-type varicella zoster virus is small, and risk following exposure from the attenuated vaccine is probably even less (CDC/ACIP [Harpaz 2008]).
+Based on information collected from the manufacturer’s pregnancy registry, of women who received a varicella-containing vaccine within 3 months of pregnancy or any time during pregnancy and who were available for analysis, there were no infants born with abnormalities consistent with congenital varicella syndrome.
+Information specific to exposure following zoster vaccine was limited.
+Due to the rare incidence of congenital varicella syndrome and the low rates of varicella vaccine exposure in women of reproductive potential, the pregnancy registry has been closed.
+Although zoster vaccine is not licensed for use in women within traditional reproductive ages, inadvertent exposures will still be monitored.
+Any exposures to the vaccine during pregnancy or within 3 months prior to pregnancy should continue to be reported to the manufacturer (Merck & Co, 877-888-4231) or to VAERS (800-822-7967) as suspected adverse reactions (Marin 2014).

 • Discuss specific use of vaccine and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)